thebardofavon/pinecone-langchain-nextjs-info-search-app/README.md

-# An FAQ Application using Pinecone, Langchain, OpenAI API and Next.js
+# An FAQ Application using Pinecone, Langchain, OpenAI API and Next.js on Custom Database

 ## Running the app